jonerickson/wordpress-plugin-template/README.md

 ## Additional Commands

-Run the linter.
+Run the PHP linter.
 This will lint all files in the `src` directory.
 The linter uses Laravel Pint.
 The config can be edited from `pint.json`.

 ```bash
 composer lint